Darxor/sniffler/README.md

   -h, --help            show this help message and exit -O OUTPUT, --output OUTPUT
                         The path to the output file.
+  --delimiter DELIMITER
+                        The delimiter to use in the output file (',', ';', or 'tab').
 ```

 Alternatively, you can run `src/sniffler` directly.